ComposeCode/RHEL7-RHCE-course-helper/chapter9/section9-1.md

 The httpd.conf file contains numerous directives that can be set as per requirements.
 Here are the general directives that affect the overall operation of the Apache Web Server:

-- Group:
+- Group: Default is apache, Specifies the owning group for the httpd daemon.
-- Include:
+- Include: Default is the conf.modules.d/*.conf with respect to ServerRoot.
+Specifies the locaiton of module configuration files to be loaded at Apache startup.
-- Listen:
+- Listen: Default is 80.
+Specifies a port number to listen for client requests.
+Specify an IP address and a port if you wish to limit the web server access to a specific address.
-- ServerRoot:
+- ServerRoot: Default is /etc/httpd.
+Directory location to store configuration, error and log files.
-- User:
+- User: Default is apache.
+Specifies the owner for the httpd daemon.

 ## Apache Log Files
 ##